-GM, South Korea in talks to raise investment plan from $2.8 billion: source
+GM, South Korea weigh raising investment plan in unit from $2.8 billion: source

 GM shocked South Korea in February when it unveiled a major restructuring plan for the money-losing unit, involving shuttering one of its four plants in the country and voluntary redundancies for 2,600 workers.

-The automaker said it would file for bankruptcy protection should it fail to gain concessions from the union by its extended deadline of Monday.
+On Wednesday GM Korea started receiving applications for a fresh voluntary redundancy program targeted at mainly the remaining 680 workers at the Gunsan factory which faces closure by May.

-The union reached a preliminary deal to freeze a base wage, skip bonuses this year and trim bonuses, subject to a union vote on Wednesday and Thursday.
+The automaker had earlier said it would file for bankruptcy protection should it fail to gain concessions from the union by its extended deadline of Monday evening.

-KDB Chairman and CEO Lee Dong-gull previously told Reuters the bank may sign a preliminary agreement by Friday to financially support GM Korea.
+An hour before the deadline expired, the union reached a preliminary deal to freeze base wages, skip bonuses this year and trim benefits, subject to a vote by its members on Wednesday and Thursday.

-Reporting by Shinhyung Lee and Hyunjoo Jin; Editing by Stephen Coates
+Reporting by Shinhyung Lee and Hyunjoo Jin; Editing by Stephen Coates and Muralikumar Anantharaman